 "We recognize that a highly qualified and well-trained staff is among the primary factors that contribute to a program of excellence."

-Each of our classrooms has two lead teachers with a minimum of a bachelor's degree and four additional training courses in the field of early education.
-The vast majority of our staff, however, hold early education master's degrees, far exceeding the standards set by the Massachusetts Department of Early Education and Care.
+Each of our classrooms has two lead teachers with a minimum of a bachelor's degree.
+The vast majority of our staff hold early education master's degrees, exceeding the standards set by the Massachusetts Department of Early Education and Care.

 Each classroom is enriched by additional assistant teachers, equally qualified with degrees and continued education.
-All of our classrooms see our full time Judaic Coordinator several times a week for Jewish learning and enjoy weekly visits from musician-educator Wayne Potash for music and movement.
+All of our classrooms see our Judaic Coordinator a few times a week for Jewish learning and enjoy weekly visits from musician-educator Wayne Potash for music and movement.

-Even with our staff's exceptional credentials, professional development and academic training are ongoing to continually bring innovative and best practices to our school.
+Professional development and ongoing trainings continually bring innovative and best practices to our school.

 Amy Bolotin ~